SnickCH/cheerio-api/README.md

 ### Tages
 ```
-snickch/cheerio-api:1.0.0-rc12   - Cheerio 1.0.0-RC12, with Express 4.18.2 (FROM Node20-alpine)
-snickch/cheerio-api:1.1.2        - Cheerio 1.1.2, with Express 5.1.0 (FROM Node20-alpine)
+snickch/cheerio-api:1.1.2        - Cheerio 1.1.2, with Express 5.1.0 (FROM Node20-alpine), vm2 "latest"
-snickch/cheerio-api:latest       - Cheerio 1.1.2, with Express 5.1.0 (FROM Node20-alpine)
+snickch/cheerio-api:latest       - Cheerio "latest", with Express "latest" (FROM Node20-alpine), vm2 "latest"

 ```
-Don't use the lastest ```tag```.
-I just added it so people don't open an issue becaseu it "doesn't work".
-I will probably not update anything on the latest tag - because I don't need it.
+1.1.2 - will not be renwed
+latest - The latest tag does not update automatically – it is only used when a new version is required by the workflow.
+It mainly ensures that the container works correctly and avoids issues caused by missing tags.

 ### Architecture
 - ARM64 ->tested